richelbilderbeek/cpp/content/Cpp.md

 11. Trevor Misfeldt, Gregory Bumgardner, Andrew Gray.
 The elements of C++ style.
 2004.
 ISBN: 978-0-521-89308-4.
 Chapter 3.1, page 13:
     'Include white space'
+12. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 2.1: 'If you are ever forced to write software that interoperates with C or Fortan, write your software first with a concise and inituitive interface in C++ for yourself and other C++ programmers and encapsulate the interface to the C and Fortran' libraries so that it is not exposed to developers'